How to Become an Organic Chemist: Step-by-Step Career Guide

 A bachelor's degree in chemistry is sufficient for many entry-level jobs in the field, including quality control and analytical testing positions.
 Assistant to a principle research chemist is another possibility.
 Organic chemistry jobs are often found in the pharmaceutical, biochemical and environmental industries, but even chemistry jobs unrelated to organic chemistry could help provide additional knowledge and experience when later seeking work as an organic chemist.

 Step 3: Earn a Graduate Degree in Organic Chemistry

 Research and academic positions are only available to chemists with at least a master's degree in the field.
 At this level, students can focus specifically on organic chemistry or enroll in a general chemistry program with a specialization in organic chemistry, tailoring their studies toward their individual academic and professional interests.
 Advanced courses include topics like electron pushing, physical organic chemistry and the use of spectrometry to determine molecular structure.

 Master's programs typically focus on research projects in areas such as synthetic organic chemistry, organoelement chemistry, enzyme engineering, marine chemistry, pollution clean-up, organometallic reactions and the creation of molecules with novel biological properties.
 Students complete a thesis based on their research work.

 - Consider getting a doctoral (PhD) degree in organic chemistry.
-Some employers - especially larger companies, government agencies, and colleges and universities - prefer jobseekers to have a PhD degree.
+Some employers - especially larger companies, government agencies, colleges and universities - prefer candidates have a PhD degree.
 Doctoral degree programs require completion of proficiency examinations, as well as original research that culminates in a dissertation and oral defense.
 As with a master's degree program, students can earn a PhD in organic chemistry or in general chemistry with an organic chemistry concentration.